Forecasting 2022 NFL Rookie RB Success: 3-Year Model

-The 2020 NFL Draft is now in the books, giving us dozens of new offensive players to consider for our fantasy teams.
-In this article, I will discuss some of the key rookie running backs to focus on going into 2020 fantasy drafts.
+The 2022 NFL Draft is now in the books, giving us dozens of new offensive players to consider for our fantasy teams.
+In this article, I will discuss some of the value picks available at running backs in rookie drafts.

-Below, we will look at some of the running backs you can get later in the draft that also have a good chance of becoming valuable assets for your dynasty teams.
+Below, we will look at some of the running backs you can get later in the draft but still have a reasonable chance to turn into productive assets for your dynasty team.

 Forecasting Running Back Success

-Like last season, we have predicted running back success, definied as the percentage chance that a running back finishes in the top 24 inside of three years, using a combination of three models.
-The first is a standard statistical model (built using logistic regression), the second is a more sophisticated machine learning model and the third is a newer statistical model that projects using different criteria depending on their categorization as a passing back, big back, or lighter back.
-We average the predictions of the three models to get an overall prediction.
+As in the past three seasons, I estimate the odds of each player putting up a top-24 season within the first three years of their career by using a combination of three analytical models.
+The first is a standard statistical model (built using logistic regression), the second is a more sophisticated machine learning model and the third is a newer statistical model that projects using different criteria depending on each player's categorization as a passing, big, or lighter running back.
+The odds reported below take an average of the individual predictions of the three models.

 - All Premium Content